Can You Take the SAT After High School?

 Former Admissions Committee Member, Columbia University

 The SAT comprises everything a student should know before attending college.
-The SAT is the first stop for anyone looking to go back to school.
+The SAT is the first step for anyone looking to go back to school.

-For people looking to start a new career or wanting to attend college after a gap year, you may be wondering if you can take the SAT after high school.
-The answer is a resounding yes.
+For people looking to start a new career or wanting to attend college after a gap year, this is great news!
 It is also easy to do if you’re looking to take the SAT after high school.
 Register with the College Board’s website when you’re ready for the exam and start studying!

 Reasons to Take the SAT as an Adult